 - The CCWG-Accountability engaged two law firms to receive expertise on feasibility of its proposed frameworks and mechanisms, Adler & Colvin and Sidley Austin LLP.
 The legal advice was key to the CCWG-Accountability in formulating its recommendations. - The CCWG-Accountability Legal Subteam's rules of engagement and working methodologies are described in Appendix C. - After a successful first phase lead by the Legal Subteam, and in response to the need for increased agility in the interaction between the external lawyers and the working parties, it was decided that the Legal Subteam should be dissolved in order to provide a more agile and direct interaction with the independent counsel.
-Rules of engagement changed: placing the Co-Chairs in charge of certifying the assignments for the lawyers but the rest of the general procedural rules stand and all interactions with counsel continue to be on record, public and open to anyone for participation or observation.
+Rules of engagement changed: the Co-Chairs are in charge of certifying the assignments for the lawyers, but the rest of the general procedural rules stand and all interactions with counsel continue to be recorded on the public wiki.